Fairy tales for primary pupils

 Creative writing competitions

-In partnership with Scottish Ballet, NLS is running a creative writing competition for primary schools in Scotland based on the 'Hansel and Gretel' theme.
-Some of the ideas in the winning entries will be used to inspire the design and concept for the ballet.
-The deadline for entries is 30 November 2012.
+In winter 2013, Scottish Ballet ran a creative writing competition for primary schools in Scotland based on the 'Hansel and Gretel' theme.
+Some of the ideas in the winning entries were used to inspire the design and concept for the ballet.

-There is also a creative writing competition for adults that is being run in partnership with 'The Scotsman'.
-Deadline for entries is 9 November 2012.
+There was also a creative writing competition for adults that was run in partnership with 'The Scotsman'.

 Related material at NLS